Calabi Energies of Extremal Toric Surfaces: Toric Surfaces

 \section{Toric Surfaces}

 We will now prove Theorem \ref{behold} by computing the virtual action ${\mathcal A} (\Omega )$ for any K\"ahler class on a toric surface.
 An important intermediate step in this process involves an explicit computation of the Futaki invariant ${\mathfrak F}(\Omega )$.
-Up to a universal constant, our calculation of the latter agrees with the answer obtained by Shelukhin \cite{shelukhin}; see \cite{dontor,fuma1,mabary} for related discussions.
-However, because determining the correct constant is crucial for our purposes, we rely on a method of computation, based on \cite{klp,ls}, that displays the scalar curvature in an essentially explicit manner.
+Up to a universal constant, our answer agrees with that of various other authors \cite{dontor,fuma1,mabary,shelukhin}, but determining the correct constant is crucial for our purposes.
+For this reason, our first proof will be based on the author's formula \cite{mcp2} for the scalar curvature of a K\"ahler surface with isometric $S^1$ action.

 By a {\em toric surface}, we mean a toric manifold $(M,J, {\mathbf T})$ of complex dimension two.
 This is equivalent\footnote{In one direction, this equivalence follows because any simply connected compact complex surface is of K\"ahler type \cite{nick,siu} and has positive Euler characteristic.
 On the other hand, the converse follows from Lemma \ref{simple}. } to saying that $(M^4, J)$ is a simply connected compact complex surface equipped with a $2$-torus ${\mathbf T} < \Aut (M,J)$.
 By Castelnuovo's criterion \cite{bpv,gh}, Lemma \ref{van} and Lemma \ref{helsing}, any toric surface $(M,J)$ can be obtained from either $\CP_2$ or a Hirzebruch surface by blowing up points.
 Indeed, since the holomorphic vector fields generating the torus action on $M$ automatically descend to the minimal model, the toric structure of $(M,J)$ can be obtained from a toric structure on $\CP_2$ or a Hirzebruch surface by iteratively blowing up fixed points of the torus action.
+For more direct proofs, using the toric machinery of fans or moment polytopes, see \cite{fultor,guiltor}.